 - Vaginal ring

 Most women who take estrogen and who still have their uterus also need to take progestin.
 Taking both hormones together lowers the risk of endometrial (uterine) cancer.
-Women who have had their uterus removed can't get endometrial cancer.
-So estrogen alone is recommended for them.
+Women who have had their uterus removed cannot get endometrial cancer.
+So, estrogen alone is recommended for them.

 Progesterone or progestin comes in:

 - Skin patches

 The type of HT your doctor prescribes may depend on what menopause symptoms you have.
 For example, pills or patches can treat night sweats.
 Vaginal rings, creams, or tablets help relieve vaginal dryness.

 Discuss the benefits and risks of HT with your health care provider.

 When taking estrogen and progesterone together, your doctor may suggest one of the following schedules: